netlify/netlify-lambda/README.md

 The goal is to make it easy to write Lambda's with transpiled JS/TypeScript features and imported modules.

+## Alternative to Netlify Lambda

+Netlify-Lambda uses webpack to bundle up your functions and their dependencies for you, however this is not the only approach.
+If you have native node modules (or other dependencies that dont expect to be bundled like [the Firebase SDK](https://github.com/netlify/netlify-lambda/issues/112)) then you may want to try the zipping approach.
+Read [here](https://www.netlify.com/blog/2018/09/14/forms-and-functions/) and [here for instructions](https://github.com/DavidWells/function-zips/) (more examples [here](https://github.com/netlify/function-bundling-example)) and  and look out for more announcements on this in coming months.

 ## Installation

 **We recommend installing locally** rather than globally: